Guide

 Carry: the one to learn first.

-Carry distance is how far the ball flies before touching the ground — essential when you need to clear a bunker or water, and the honest measure of each club in your bag.
+Carry distance is how far the ball flies before touching the ground, which matters when you need to clear a bunker or water, and the honest measure of each club in your bag.
 TrackMan reports it on every single shot, to the yard.

-Poster from TrackMan's "Know Your Numbers" series — the same readouts you'll see on screen in every bay at Virtual Fairways.
+Poster from TrackMan's "Know Your Numbers" series, the same readouts you'll see on screen in our TrackMan bay at Virtual Fairways.

 TrackMan Know Your Numbers poster: carry is how far the ball flies before touching the ground, shown as a 155-yard shot readout